 • The news that Oxford University has found that temperatures may increase by up to 11°C severely misrepresents the scientific findings.
-According to the actual scientific paper, 17 the frequency distribution of the results suggests that the lower end of temperature rises, in the 2°C to 4°C range, is the most likely.
+According to the actual scientific paper, the frequency distribution of the results suggests that the lower end of temperature rises, in the 2°C to 4°C range, is the most likely.

-Haven't the National Academies of all the major countries agreed that global warming is a serious threat?
+Haven't the National Academies of all the major industrial countries agreed that global warming is a serious threat?

-• Claims that the scientific consensus is represented by a statement drafted by the Royal Society of London and signed by the national scientific academies of the G8 countries plus India, Brazil and China ignore the politicized nature of the statement.
-The climate change committee of the Russian Academy of Sciences says its president should not have signed the statement, while the use to which it was put was condemned by the outgoing president of the U.S. National Academy of Sciences, Bruce Alberts, who called the Royal Society's presentation of the statement "quite misleading."
-18
+• Claims have been made that the scientific consensus is represented by a statement drafted by the Royal Society of London and signed by the national scientific academies of the G8 countries plus those of India, Brazil, and China.
+But such claims ignore the politicized nature of the statement.
+The climate change committee of the Russian Academy of Sciences later said that its president should not have signed the statement, while the use to which it was put was condemned by the outgoing president of the U.S. National Academy of Sciences, Bruce Alberts, who called the Royal Society's presentation of the statement "quite misleading."
+20